MattKotsenas/Verify.Nupkg/README.md

 #### Excluding files

-By default, the following viles are excluded from the directory listing baseline:
+By default, the following files are excluded from the directory listing baseline:
 - `[Content_Types].xml`
 - `.psmdcp`
 - `_rels/.rels`